fabiomatricardi/Deepseek-R1-qwen1.5B/README.md

 To be inclusive (all kind of hardware) we will use the binaries for AXV2 support, from release b4539 (the one available at the time of this newsletter writing).

-Download the file in your project directory: for me is Falcon3.
+Download the file in your project directory: for me is `Deepseek-R1-qwen1.5B`.
 Create a sub-folder called llamacpp and inside another one called model (we will download the GGF for Falcon3 there).

+> note that if you clone the repo all the subdirectory are already created.
+And the main project directory will be called `Deepseek-R1-qwen1.5B`

 <img src='https://github.com/fabiomatricardi/Deepseek-R1-qwen1.5B/raw/main/howto-model.png' width=800>